 The most sustainable clothes you own are the ones you’re currently wearing.
 The textile industry is one of the most polluting industries in the world, generating an astonishing 1.2 billion tonnes of greenhouse gas emissions.*

 Beware the greenwashing of the High Street fashion chains who invite you to recycle your clothes in return for vouchers or discounts - as buying more just isn’t going to solve the problem.
 Instead, look to resell, repurpose or donate your unwanted threads to good causes, and think twice before buying anything new.

 3. Practice being a sustainable pet parent

 From beavers to wolves, in a balanced ecosystem, animals usually have a net positive impact on their environment.
 Our four legged friends, on the other hand, have substantial carbon paw prints.

 One US study found that through diet and waste, the American pet population has the same environmental impact in greenhouse gasses as 13.6 million cars!
 Here in the UK, an estimated 2 million tonnes of feline waste is sent to landfill annually.
-Switching to a 100% natural and biodegradable litter, such as Natusan, will help cut your cat’s carbon paw print through our circular composting service.
+Switching to a 100% natural and biodegradable litter, such as Natusan, will help cut your cat’s carbon paw print.

 4. Opt for active travel

 If there is a silver lining to the pandemic, it’s that it led to a significant reduction in domestic and international air travel in 2020, resulting in a 17%* drop in CO2 emissions.
 Transport is the biggest source of air and noise pollution in the UK with surface transport accounting for 25% of UK emissions.
 Where feasible, try not to use the car for short journeys, and walk or cycle instead, as this will cut pollution whilst improving your physical and mental health.

 5. Consider cutting back on meat